ATD: Augmenting CP Tensor Decomposition by Self Supervision: Experiments

-{\bf Data Preparation.} We use four real-world datasets: (i) {\em Sleep-EDF} \citep{kemp2000analysis}, which contains EOG, EMG and EEG Polysomnography recordings; (ii) human activity recognition {\em (HAR)} \citep{anguita2013public} with smartphone accelerometer and gyroscope data; (iii) Physikalisch Technische Bundesanstalt large scale cardiology database {\em (PTB-XL)} \citep{alday2020classification} with 12-lead ECG signals; (iv) Massachusetts General Hospital {\em (MGH)} \citep{biswal2018expert} datasets with multi-channel EEG waves.
+\paragraph{Data Preparation.} We use four real-world datasets: (i) {\em Sleep-EDF} \citep{kemp2000analysis}, which contains EOG, EMG and EEG Polysomnography recordings; (ii) human activity recognition {\em (HAR)} \citep{anguita2013public} with smartphone accelerometer and gyroscope data; (iii) Physikalisch Technische Bundesanstalt large scale cardiology database {\em (PTB-XL)} \citep{alday2020classification} with 12-lead ECG signals; (iv) Massachusetts General Hospital {\em (MGH)} \citep{biswal2018expert} datasets with multi-channel EEG waves.
 All datasets are split into three disjoint sets (i.e., unlabeled, training and test) by subjects, while training and test sets have labels.
 Basic statistics are shown in Table~1.
-All models use the same augmentation techniques: (a) jittering, (b) bandpass filtering, (c) time rotation, and (d) 3D position rotation.
-We provide an ablation study on the augmentation methods in Appendix E.4.
+All models (baselines and our \method) use the same augmentation techniques: (a) jittering, (b) bandpass filtering, and (c) 3D position rotation.
+We provide an ablation study on the augmentation methods in appendix~D.5.

-{\bf Baseline Methods.} We add model variant, $\method_{ss-}$, which removes the self-supervised loss from the objective in Eqn.~\eqref{eq:objective}.
-We consider the state-of-the-art CPD algorithm with {\em dimension trees} \citep{phan2013fast}, called {\em Fast CPD}.
-Dimension trees accelerate CP decomposition by reusing intermediate MTTKRP results.
-However, {\em Fast CPD} model requires to load the full data into memory, and thus it is expensive for large tensors.
-We also consider the stochastic alternating least square ({\em SALS}) \citep{maehara2016expected} for the CPD objective, which works on large tensors.

-In addition, we consider the following deep learning models: (i) two supervised models: a convolutional neural network (CNN) model, {\em Supervised} \citep{biswal2018expert}, and the same model with augmented training set, {\em $\mbox{Supervised}_{Aug}$}; (ii) two self-supervised models: {\em SimCLR}-$r$ \citep{chen2020simple}, {\em BYOL}-$r$ \citep{grill2020bootstrap}; (iii) two autoencoder models: CNN based autoencoder, {\em AE}-$r$, and autoencoder model with self-supervised loss in bottleneck layer, {\em $\mbox{AE}_{ss}$}-$r$, where $r$ is the size of the representation.
-The supervised model only use the training and test sets, and we include them as a reference.
-Other baselines use the unlabeled set to train a feature encoder and use training and test sets to evaluate.
-Note that, deep neural network models use the same CNN backbone.